kxshtrades/frontend-100days/Day1/What I did today.md

 Day 1 of Monk-Mode
 w
-Watched as hamza video about monk-mode:
+Watched a hamza video about monk-mode:

 Set some goals
 Decided to stop doing all bad habits